geoand/centos-ansible-ocp/README.md

 ### Create vm on Virtualbox

-To create automatically a new Virtualbox VM using the CentOS ISO image customized, the iso file including the `cloud-init` config files, then execute the following script `create_vm.sh`.
+To create automatically a new Virtualbox VM using the CentOS ISO image customized, the iso file including the `cloud-init` config files, then execute the following script `create_vm.sh` on the machine running virtualbox.
 This script will perform the following tasks:

 - Poweroff machine if it runs
 - Unregister vm "$VIRTUAL_BOX_NAME" and delete it